-In SEO management competitive analysis means identifying the major market players who compete with your content for organic traffic.
-The result of such analysis can be seen in BrightEdge Share of Voice and Data Cube Score.
+In SEO management, competitive analysis means identifying the major market players who compete with your content for organic traffic.
+The result of your competitive analysis can be seen in BrightEdge Share of Voice and Data Cube Score.

 It is easy to view SEO and marketing as a competition between you and the SERP – focusing your efforts on raising rank so that you attract more attention and therefore more conversions.
 However, it is important to remember that your real competition is the other businesses in your industry.
 They are the ones fighting for those same top spots and the same customers.

 With your competitors publishing new content, SERP is constantly changing.
 Finding which competitors outrank your content in this competitive, changing landscape is critical.
 Tracking them as a part of your marketing strategy will offer you valuable insights such as:

 - Key competitors you might have often overlooked

 - Content types or keywords that are helping competitors bring in customers that you are neglecting

 - SEO techniques that are helping them build their rank and authority that you are not taking advantage of, such as how your competitors content pages are structured

 - Areas that your competitors are falling short, where you can come in and dominate